WoodsRain/HCVMamba/README.md

 ## Citation

-If you find this repository useful for your research, please cite:
+If you find our work useful for your research, please cite it.

 ```bibtex
 @article{sun2026hybrid,